janeteneto/IaC/README.md

 - Human-readable data serialisation **language** that is used to define data structures such as lists, maps, and key-value pairs.
 - Used to define the desired state of infrastructure resources, such as servers, applications, and network devices.
 Ansible uses YAML syntax to create **playbooks**, which are scripts that define a set of tasks that should be executed on a set of hosts.
+- Used by Docker and Kuberneties.

 **Playbooks** - In Ansible, playboos are YAML files that describe the configuration and deployment of infrastructure resources.
 Playbooks contain a set of tasks, each of which performs a specific action on the target host(s), such as installing software packages, configuring settings, and starting or stopping services.

+3 vm in vagrant
+ansible is build in python
+script is in Ansible controller (yaml file) we dont need ansible on the nodes only the controller
+dependencies:
+- Python betwwen 2.7 and 3.6
+- Ubuntu 18.04 (bcus it has git and python by default) node = vm, ec2, instance